bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 Requirements

+1. Rewrite the `Data` interface to be a generic to work with State and City types as well
-1. Mark state and city dropdowns as disabled until they are populated with data
+2. Mark state and city dropdowns as disabled until they are populated with data
-2. Fetch the states list when the component first loads (`ngOnInit`) and populate the dropdown options with the values
+3. Fetch the states list when the component first loads (`ngOnInit`) and populate the dropdown options with the values
-3. When the State FormControl value changes, fetch the list of cities with the selected state as the parameter
+4. When the State FormControl value changes, fetch the list of cities with the selected state as the parameter
-4. If the state value changes, fetch the new list of cities, and reset the list of restaurants to an empty array
+5. If the state value changes, fetch the new list of cities, and reset the list of restaurants to an empty array
-5. When a City is selected, fetch the list of restaurants
+6. When a City is selected, fetch the list of restaurants

 > Hint: You'll want to clear the fake data from the state and city value props, and move the call to get restaurants out of the ngOnInit function.